Jacques Tati: Reception

 In August 2012, the British Film Institute polled 846 critics, programmers, academics, and distributors to find "The Top 50 Greatest Films of All Time"; Playtime was voted 42nd.
 In the corresponding "Directors Poll" by the BFI, Playtime was awarded the accolade of being seen as the 37th greatest film of all time by his fellow directors.

-Steven Spielberg has said he was paying a "very slight homage" to Playtime in his 2004 film The Terminal, adding, "I thought of two directors when I made [The Terminal].
+Steven Spielberg has cited Playtime as an influence on his 2004 film The Terminal, stating: "I thought of two directors when I made [The Terminal].
 I thought this was a tribute to Frank Capra and his honest sentiment, and it was a tribute to Jacques Tati and the way he allowed his scenes to go on and on and on.
 The character he played in Monsieur Hulot's Holiday and Mon Oncle was all about resourcefulness and using what's around him to make us laugh".

 Trafic (Traffic)

-The Dutch-funded Trafic (Traffic), although originally designed to be a TV film, received a theatrical release in 1971, and placed Monsieur Hulot back at the centre of the action.
+The Dutch-funded Trafic (Traffic), although originally designed to be a television film, received a theatrical release in 1971, and placed Monsieur Hulot back at the centre of the action.
 It was the last Hulot film, and followed the vein of earlier works that lampooned modern society.
-In the film, Hulot is a bumbling automobile inventor, who is traveling to an exhibition in a gadget-filled recreational vehicle.
+In the film, Hulot is a bumbling automobile inventor, who is traveling from Paris to an exhibition in Amsterdam in a gadget-filled recreational vehicle.